apach3guy/Tesla-Mobile-Web-App/README.md

 =====================

-This is a web accessable package written in PHP/MYSQL used to retrieve data and set parameters on a compatible Model S (remote access enabled).
+This is a web accessable package written in PHP/MYSQL used to retrieve data and set parameters on a compatible Tesla vehicle.

 Features:
 	- Track SOC data over time and monitor vampire losses (logger.php)